openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 Data from different sources can be synchronized via the Data Hub and combined under a single unique identifier (oihUid) to keep track of the current state of the data and enable synchronization between multiple sources.

+Additionally, the entire data of an entry can be stored in the content field of the data hub record.
+This is especially useful if the OIH is configured to operate in a Hub and Spoke manner.

+## Hub & Spoke

+In a Hub & Spoke configuration the data hub can severe as data source and reduce the amount of necessary operations and data transfers to synchronize all connected systems and avoid unwanted duplicates.

+For an overview of how updates can be handled via this approach see: [update propagation](https://openintegrationhub.github.io/docs/1%20-%20BasicConcepts/updatePropagation.html).

+The storage and retrieval of data is then automatically organized with the help of the [Dispatcher Service](https://openintegrationhub.github.io/docs/5%20-%20Services/DispatcherService.html).

+# API and Implementation

 [API Reference](http://data-hub.openintegrationhub.com/api-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
 [Implementation](https://github.com/openintegrationhub/openintegrationhub/tree/master/services/data-hub){: .btn .fs-5 .mb-4 .mb-md-0 }